Ktor 3.4.0 Help

 Test HTTPS

-If you need to test an HTTPS endpoint, change the protocol used to make a request using the URLBuilder.protocol property:
+To test an HTTPS endpoint, set the request protocol using the URLBuilder.protocol property:

 Test WebSockets

-You can test WebSocket conversations by using the WebSockets plugin provided by the client:
+You can test WebSocket conversations by using the WebSockets client plugin:

 package com.example import io.ktor.client.plugins.websocket.* import io.ktor.websocket.* import io.ktor.server.testing.* import kotlin.test.* class ModuleTest { @Test fun testConversation() { testApplication { application { module() } val client = createClient { install(WebSockets) } client.webSocket("/echo") { val greetingText = (incoming.receive() as?
 Frame.Text)?.readText() ?: "" assertEquals("Please enter your name", greetingText) send(Frame.Text("JetBrains")) val responseText = (incoming.receive() as Frame.Text).readText() assertEquals("Hi, JetBrains!", responseText) } } } }